Home > Tours > Australia Tours > Queensland Tours > Longreach & Outback QLD Spectacular

 Itinerary

-Today you will be greeted by our friendly and professional Tour Directors at the time and location specified above.
+Today you will be greeted by our friendly and professional Tour Directors.
 We then depart Brisbane Airport early this afternoon en route to Toowoomba, situated on the crest of the Great Dividing Range.
 Toowoomba is the largest non-capital inland city in Australia with a population of approximately 150,000.
 It is well known for its many beautiful parks and gardens which benefit from the town's rich volcanic soils.

 This afternoon we enjoy a tour of this strong regional city before checking in to the fully refurbished Burke & Wills Hotel for our overnight stay.
 Stay: Burke and Wills Hotel (D)